Polyomaviruses constitute one genus of the family Papovaviridae.

 for JCV antigen by immunofluorescence or immunoperoxidase

-staining.
+staining and also by PCR.
 Virus isolation is very difficult for JCV.
 When

 attempted, primary human fetal glial cells are used.
 The